VolShyn/VolShyn.github.io/_finance/basic.md

 ### Yield

+Overall, yield is the return the investor gets from the investment.

-In context of bonds yield is expressed as:
+In the context of bonds, yield is expressed as:

 $$ \gamma = \frac{i}{b_c},  $$

 where $ i $ - interest rate, $ b_c$ - current bond price.

-Overall, yield is the return investor gets from the investment.

 <sub> _Yield Rate_ is just another way to say "yield".
 So, "bond yield rate" and "yield to maturity" are essentially the same thing. <sub>